KanishkVijaywargiya/assets/README.md

 # KANISHK VIJAYWARGIYA

 This is the assets and various logos design for both android and ios applications.
-In nearby I will be uploading free assets and new designs for websites, as well.
+In nearby future I will be uploading free assets and new designs for websites, as well.